 Happy Birthday to Michael Cage – The Man with the Best Jheri Curl in NBA History

-There’s been a lot of exciting end of the year scoring races in the past, most notable being David Robinson beating out Shaq by scoring 71 on the final day of the 94 season and of course the famous photo finish by George Gervin and David Thompson in 1978.
-Gervin beat out Thompson, who scored 73 on the last day, by .07 points after scoring 63 points in his final game of the season.
-In 1988, Michael Cage and Charles Oakley were in a stat battle on the final day but since rebound titles are as glamorous as scoring ones, you probably never heard this story.
+There’s been a lot of exciting end of the year scoring races in the past, most notable being David Robinson beating out Shaq by scoring 71 on the final day of the 94 season and the famous photo finish by George Gervin and David Thompson in 1978.: Gervin beat out Thompson, who scored 73 on the last day, by .07 points after scoring 63 points in his final game of the season.
+In 1988, Michael Cage and Charles Oakley were in a stat battle on the final day but since rebound titles aren’t as glamorous as scoring ones, you probably never heard this story.

-Cage also has a son, Michael Cage Jr, who is one of the top big men prospects in Cali.
-Hopefully he will be able to follow in his (now bald) Dad’s footsteps and play in the NBA one day.
+Cage also has a son, Michael Cage Jr, who is one of the top big men prospects in Cali Hopefully he will be able to follow in his (now bald) Dad’s footsteps and play in the NBA one day.